 “Sustainability” and “sustainable development” are terms that point to new paths for societies in contrast to business-as-usual.
 The global discourse using these terms dates to 1972, when Donella Meadows and other MIT researchers first discussed sustainability in relation to human development in their book Limits to Growth (visit donellameadows.org for her 30 year update on the concept).

-However, this definition is not perfect, since it is anthropocentric (what about other species and ecosystems?) and raises the difficult question of defining the concept of needs in the first place.
+But this definition is anthropocentric (what about other species and ecosystems?) and so raises difficult questions about defining the concept of needs in the first place.

-Despite its imprecision, the concept of sustainability does usefully point to several powerful underlying themes that speak to the unique demands of our current environmental situation.
+Yet, despite its imprecision this concept of sustainability does usefully point to several powerful underlying themes that speak to the unique demands of our current environmental situation.
 These include the demands for:

 - a long-term perspective